This post may contain affiliate links. Please read our disclosure policy.

 - Combine Ingredients: Add tomato puree and mix with the onions and spices.
 Season with chili powder and salt.
 Simmer for 10-15 minutes, stirring occasionally, until the sauce thickens and deepens in flavor.

 - Add Cream and Chicken: Stir heavy cream into the thickened sauce, then add the seared chicken and its juices.
 Coat the chicken in the sauce, cover, and simmer for 8-10 minutes.
-Adjust with water if needed for desired consistency.
+Adjust with water if needed for the desired consistency.

 - Final Touches: Taste and adjust seasoning.
 Garnish with fresh cilantro and serve hot with basmati rice, naan, or flatbread for a complete Indian meal experience.